domrout/python-twitter-wrapper/README.markdown

       consumer_key: INSERT_KEY_HERE
       consumer_secret: INSERT_SECRET_HERE

-The tokens can then be loaded using config_connection, like so:
+The tokens can then be loaded from that filestore like so:

-    connection = config_connection("some_user_name")
+    connection = twitterwrapper.config_connection("some_user_name")
+    api = twitterwrapper.Api(connection)

-If you supply no username, the first api key from the file will be loaded.
+Omitting the username parameter will cause the first key from the file to be loaded.

 For convenience, it is also possible to create an api instance with a single line:

     api = twitterwrapper.Api()

-Which will also use the first key from access_tokens.yaml
+Which is equivalent to:

+    connection =  twitterwrapper.config_connection()
+    api = twitterwrapper.Api(connection)

 Getting access tokens
 ----------------------